rosros2000/kokanumi/README.md

   Font with kokanu glyphs based on VSG's work.

-  NOTE: ligatures removed since they do not work well with iBus imput method.
+  NOTE: ligatures removed since they do not work well with iBus input method.

 - kokanu1.txt: